 How to Place a Bet in Massachusetts

-Online sports betting is coming to Massachusetts, and you’ll want to be ready for when it arrives.
-Follow our step-by-step guide to registering with Massachusetts sportsbooks below to get signed up and wagering as soon as betting launches:
+Online sports betting has arrived in Massachusetts.
+Follow our step-by-step guide to registering with MA sportsbooks below to get signed up and wagering now that the market has launched:

-Choose one of the online sportsbooks that will launch in Massachusetts.
+Choose one of the online sportsbooks that has launched in Massachusetts.

 Many sportsbooks have mobile apps you can download by visiting the operator’s mobile browser site.
 Alternatively, you can go to your Apple or Android app store when these MA betting apps are released.